About Ebykr

 The other new castalumin model was the Brooks Supplex S. 40/N Patent Castalumin Frame.
 Weighing a spry 10 ounces more than the racier B. 16 Castalumin, the S. 40 Castalumin included a generous spring mattress top and “stout” black weatherproof covering underlined with molded leather and felt.
 It was mounted on an “ingenious” die-cast alloy frame where the mattress springs were hooked to a steel frame cast into the backplate.
 Take that, Idéale!

 The combined use of aluminum alloy and steel on the S. 40 Castalumin chassis would be a sign of things to come.
 While the full-aluminum chassis trail goes cold in 1936, new hybrid aluminum alloy/steel chassis designs were introduced just two years later.
-Idéale never produced hybrid saddle chassis despite selling full-aluminum models for another fifty years.
+Idéale never produced hybrid saddle chassis despite selling full-aluminum models for another 50 years.

 Hybrid chassis were next found on the B. 17 Champion Flyweight Narrow and B. 17 Champion Flyweight Flyer, which at one pound, two ounces was the lightest saddle introduced by Brooks through 1938.
 (The Flyweight Narrow was 3/4″ wider and weighed one ounce more).
 Both of these very special B. 17 models featured chrome plated steel rails mounted to an aluminum alloy cantle plate.
 The B. 17 Flyweights remained in production for two years prior to England’s involvement in World War Two.